alanjones2/Alan-Jones-article-code/stgrid/draft.md

 _Piet Mondrian, Public domain, via Wikimedia Commons_

-The good folk at Streamlit have given us a lot of ways of displaying data and charts, and have also provided several methods for laying out an data science application.
+The good folk at Streamlit have given us a lot of ways of displaying data and charts, and have also provided several methods for laying out a data science application.

 But there is no native grid layout.

-Luckily, this is easily solved and we shall see how we can construct a grid using standard Streamlit layout functions and then create a simple function to draw a grid of arbitrary dimensions.
+Luckily, this is easily solved and we shall see how we can construct a grid using standard Streamlit layout functions and then create a simple function to create a grid of arbitrary dimensions.

 A grid lets us layout out text, data and charts in a neat and consistant way in rows and columns.
-I've created an example app using UN populaton data from Our World in Data which you can see here.
+As an example, I've created a Streamlit app using data from the 2022 UN's _World Population Prospects_ report.
+Among other things, this report looks at how the World's population will grow over the next few decades.
+The app is based on an article from Our World in Data (see note 1) and looks like this:

 TK add reference to app
+TK add headers

+We'll take a look at the way the app is structured a little later but first we'll take a look at how we can construct a grid layout in Streamlit.

 Streamlit, of course, has columns built in as standard.
 But rows?
-Yes, those too.
+Actually, yes, those too.
 If we stack a bunch of Streamlit containers on top of one another we have rows.
 If we then divide up each of those containers into the same number of columns, we have a grid.

 Take a look at this code: